Davidongo93/davidongo93.github.io/README.md

-📁 Portfolio Project on GitHub created with Ruby, Jekyll, and Sass on Linux 🐧
+📁 Portfolio Project on GitHub created with Ruby, Jekyll, and Sass.

 Hello everyone! 👋